Charles Whitman: Marriage

-In February 1962, 20-year-old Whitman met Kathleen Frances Leissner, an education major two years his junior.
-Leissner was Whitman's first serious girlfriend; he briefly dated actress Deanna Dunagan just prior to beginning his relationship with her.
+In February 1962, 20-year-old Whitman met Kathleen Frances Leissner, an education major three years his junior.
+Leissner was Whitman's first serious girlfriend; he briefly dated actress Deanna Dunagan just prior to beginning his relationship with Leissner.
 They courted for five months before announcing their engagement on July 19.

 On August 17, 1962, Whitman and Leissner were married in a Catholic ceremony held in Leissner's hometown of Needville, Texas.
 The couple chose the 22nd wedding anniversary of Whitman's parents as the date for their wedding.
 Whitman's family drove from Florida to attend the event, and his younger brother Patrick served as best man.
-Fr.
-Leduc, a Whitman family friend, presided over the ceremony.
+Father Leduc, a Whitman family friend, presided over the ceremony.
 Leissner's family and friends approved of her choice of husband, describing Whitman as a "handsome young man" who was both intelligent and aspirational.

 Although Whitman's grades improved somewhat during his second and third semesters, the Marines considered them insufficient for continuation of his scholarship.
 He was ordered to active duty in February 1963 and went to Camp Lejeune in North Carolina, for the remainder of his five-year enlistment.